FTKuhnsman/streamr_api/README.md

 - `PRIVATE_KEY`: The private key corresponding to `OWNER_ADDR`.
 It is used for signing transactions. **Ensure this is kept secure and not exposed in your code or version control**.
 - `RPC_ADDR`: The RPC address of your Polygon node.
 This allows the API to communicate with the Polygon blockchain.
 Example: `https://polygon-mainnet.infura.io/v3/YOUR_PROJECT_ID` for Polygon mainnet or a similar URL for other providers.
 - `PORT`: (Optional) The port number on which the Streamr Operator API will listen for incoming requests.
 The default is `8080` if not specified.
+- `CRON_JOB_FILE`: (Optional) The location of the json file that stores cron job configurations.
+The default is `cron_jobs.json` (in the same directory as the streamr_api binary) if not specified.
+When running in docker the default is `/cron/cron_jobs.json`.

 These variables can be set in your operating system's environment, or you can use a `.env` file at the root of your project with the following content: